 The flight crew could have immediately reopened communications through their number one radio by activating the aircraft’s batteries using the emergency power switch.
 The captain’s navigational equipment would also have become operative, allowing them to “dead stick glide” in flight instrument conditions southeast towards the intended forced landing site at Dobbins.
 It is still a mystery why the pilots never activated the emergency power.
 As a result, they remained out of contact for those few critical minutes until the auxiliary power unit was started and communications were once again restored.

-At that very same moment Robert St. Martin, the controller at Hartsfield, testified that he had felt helpless as he watched the powerless aircraft on his radar make the unexplained change of course during the communications blackout, saying “I watched the aircraft heading westbound and nobody was talking to him.”
-The FAA later stated that the DC-9 could have reached Dobbins if the pilots had not made that 180-degree turn.
+At that very same moment Robert St. Martin, the controller at Hartsfield, testified that he had felt helpless as he watched the powerless aircraft on his radar make the unexplained change of course during the communications blackout, stating “I watched the aircraft heading westbound and nobody was talking to him.”
+The FAA later noted that the DC-9 could have reached Dobbins if the pilots had not made that 180-degree turn.

 But when flight radio communications were re-established, the Hartsfield control tower ordered the aircraft to turn back towards Dobbins AFB.
 St. Martin, who was now handling the powerless DC-9 from Hartsfield, admitted during testimony that he was not familiar with the Cedartown airport because it was located just outside of the forty mile radius that comprised his range of responsibility.
-Tragically, the Hampton controller never relayed the crucial information concerning the alternate runway located nearby at Cornelius Moore to either party.
+Tragically, the Hampton controller never relayed the information concerning the alternate runway at Cornelius Moore to either party.
 “We did not have control of the aircraft,” he said, “Hartsfield had control of the aircraft.”
-Just minutes later, the plane crashed and burned in rural New Hope, GA.
+Just a few minutes later, the plane crashed and burned in rural New Hope, GA.

 When the NTSB came out with their findings in January of 1978, they determined that the “probable cause” of the accident was the loss of thrust from both engines while the aircraft was penetrating an area of severe thunderstorms.
 The three major “contributing factors” were Southern’s dispatching system for the most up-to-date severe weather information, the captain’s reliance on airborne weather radar, and the severe limitations in the FAA’s air traffic control system for dissemination of weather information to the flight crew.